PassHQ/pass-challenge/README.md

 # The Challenge

 The Pass App test is a React Native application designed to evaluate the skills of a QA engineer.
-It includes functionalities such as creating and authorizing passkeys, validating forms, and navigating between screens.
+It includes functionalities such as creating login access, validating forms, and navigating between screens.

 Your task is to develop a test plan and test cases to comprehensively test end-to-end functionality using the Detox framework (if you are familiar with other framework, please feel free to change the configuration and add test accordingly) to ensure the application's functionality, reliability, and user experience.